 The Motivation Scale is available in English, French, Finish and Chinese.

 Questionnaire of Students’ Perception on Piano Practice

 This questionnaire is designed to measure the perceptions of young piano students towards practice strategies.
 It includes three parts.
-Part one examines the likelihood in using practice strategies.
-Part two explores the interest of students in using general practice strategies.
+Part one examines the likelihood of using practice strategies.
+Part two explores the students’ interest in using general practice strategies.
 Finally, part three highlights general views on practicing.

 This scale is aimed at piano students from ages 7 to 12.
-For part one and two, students complete the questionnaire by reading the various strategies and then circling a number from 1 to 7 to choose which one best reflects how she or he feels or thinks.
+For parts one and two, students complete the questionnaire by reading the various strategies and then circling a number from 1 to 7 to express their thoughts and feelings.
 Increasing digits are graphically illustrated by towers of increasing heights.
-As for part three, students get to circle from options for close-ended questions, and write their comments for open-ended questions.
+As for part three, students get to circle from options for closed-ended questions, and write their comments for open-ended questions.
 The total time required to complete the questionnaire is approximately 25 minutes.
-The questionnaire is available in English.
+The questionnaire is available in both French and English